DeanShahin5/calendera/BEEPER-SETUP-CHECKLIST.md

 BEEPER_MESSAGES_PER_CHECK=50
 ```

+**Authentication**:
-**Question**: Does Beeper Desktop provide:
+- ✅ OAuth handled automatically by Beeper Desktop
-- Username/password credentials?
-OR
-- An access token?

-The current code expects `BEEPER_USERNAME` and `BEEPER_PASSWORD` - confirm if this is correct or if we need to modify the authentication flow.
+- ❌ NO username/password needed
+- ❌ NO API tokens needed

+Just make sure Beeper Desktop is logged in and running!

 ---